aprovo0012/Awsome/README.md

 Visual Studios

-Studio allows you to code in multiple different languages such as C++, Python, and Jave.
+Studio allows you to code in multiple languages such as C++, Python, and Java.

 https://visualstudio.microsoft.com/vs/community/

 GoDot

-In GoDot you are able to program in multiple languages, such as C++, C#, and GDScript.
-GDScript is GoDot's own programing API.
+In GoDot, you are able to program in multiple languages, such as C++, C#, and GDScript.
+GDScript is GoDot's own programming API.

 https://godotengine.org/

 Logic Pro

-Logic Pro is a sound mixer for apple products the program costs $199.99.
-It is a highly recomended program, but it does cost a pretty penny.
+Logic Pro is a sound mixer for Apple products.
+The program costs $199.99.
+It is a highly recommended program, but it does cost a pretty penny.

 https://www.apple.com/logic-pro/

 Photopea

-Photopea is a free version of photo shop.
+Photopea is a free version of Photoshop.
 It functions the same, but with ads.

 https://www.photopea.com/